-- The COVID-19 pandemic, or a similar health crisis, may impact our business or results of operations in the future. - We operate in the highly cyclical semiconductor industry, which is subject to significant downturns.
+- We operate in the highly cyclical semiconductor industry, which is subject to significant downturns.
 We are also susceptible to declines in global, regional and local economic conditions generally.
-Our stock price and financial results are subject to substantial quarterly and annual fluctuations due to these dynamics, among others. - Our business may suffer due to the impact of, or our failure to comply with, the various existing, new or amended laws, regulations, policies or standards to which we are subject. - There are risks associated with our debt. - Tax liabilities could adversely affect our results of operations.
+Our stock price and financial results are subject to substantial quarterly and annual fluctuations due to these dynamics, among others. - Geopolitical conflicts, natural disasters, pandemics and other health crises, and other factors outside of our control, could significantly disrupt our business. - Our business may suffer due to the impact of, or our failure to comply with, the various existing, new or amended laws, regulations, policies or standards to which we are subject. - There are risks associated with our debt. - Tax liabilities could adversely affect our results of operations.

 In this Annual Report, the words "Qualcomm," "we," "our," "ours" and "us" refer only to QUALCOMM Incorporated and its subsidiaries and not any other person or entity.
 This Annual Report (including but not limited to the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations") contains forward-looking statements.
 Words such as "expects," "anticipates," "intends," "plans," "believes," "seeks," "estimates," "may," "will," "would" and similar expressions or variations of such words are intended to identify forward-looking statements, but are not the exclusive means of identifying forward-looking statements in this Annual Report.
-Additionally, statements concerning future matters such as our future business, prospects, results of operations, financial condition or research and development or technology investments; new or enhanced products, services or technologies; emerging industries or business models; design wins or product launches; industry, market or technology trends, dynamics or transitions; our expectations regarding future demand or supply conditions or macroeconomic factors; strategic investments or acquisitions, and the anticipated timing or benefits thereof; legal or regulatory matters; U.S./China trade or national security tensions; vertical integration by our customers; competition; and other statements regarding matters that are not historical are also forward-looking statements.
+Additionally, statements concerning future matters such as our future business, prospects, results of operations or financial condition; research and development or technology investments; new or enhanced products, services or technologies; emerging industries or business models; design wins or product launches; industry, market or technology trends, dynamics or transitions; our expectations regarding future demand or supply conditions or macroeconomic factors; strategic investments or acquisitions, and the anticipated timing or benefits thereof; cost reduction initiatives, associated restructuring charges and the anticipated timing thereof; legal or regulatory matters; U.S./China trade or national security tensions; vertical integration by our customers; competition; and other statements regarding matters that are not historical are also forward-looking statements.